WebberZone/knowledgebase/readme.txt

 The plugin doesn't have an inbuilt feature to sort posts or sections.
 You will need an external plugin like [Intuitive Custom Post Order](https://wordpress.org/plugins/intuitive-custom-post-order/) which allows you to easily drag and drop posts, sections or tags to display them in a custom order.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/knowledgebase)

 == Screenshots ==